Top executives of Texas electric grid resign after storm failure

 The resignations were disclosed the same day ERCOT was hit with a proposed class action lawsuit in a Texas court by customers who claim they lost power and drinkable water because of its failure to ensure the grid could function properly despite the bad weather.

 There have been dozens of deaths linked to the severe cold and the state has launched investigations into what caused power generators, electrical transmission systems to shut.
-At the peak, more than 4.3 million people in the state were without power.
+Municipal power suppliers and marketers face struggles to pay for costs.
+Retail power marketer Just Energy issued a going-concern warning due to price increases.

 Texas Governor Greg Abbott welcomed the resignations, noting ERCOT has assured it had adequate power ahead of the storm.
-The state’s investigation will “uncover the full picture of what went wrong” and ensure the events are not repeated, he said in a statement.
+The state’s investigation will “uncover the full picture of what went wrong” and ensure it is not repeated, he said in a statement.

 ‘FREE HAND’

+Adrian Shelley, Texas office director of consumer advocacy group Public Citizen, said changes at ERCOT must go further.

+“Ultimately, lawmakers are responsible for not having created a system in which more reliable energy was available,” he said.
+“The failures that happened were free market failures.
+Maybe we need regulation to put some guardrails on that.”

-“To allow state leaders a free hand with future direction and to eliminate distractions, we are resigning,” wrote Chairman Sally Talberg, Vice Chairman Peter Cramton and directors Terry Bulger and Raymond Hepper in a joint resignation.
+The four directors said they resigned “to allow state leaders a free hand with future direction and to eliminate distractions, according to a joint letter signed by Chairman Sally Talberg, Vice Chairman Peter Cramton and directors Terry Bulger and Raymond Hepper.

 “Our hearts go out to all Texans who had to go without electricity, heat and water during frigid temperatures and continue to face the tragic consequences of this emergency,” they added.